 With rising rates of opioid abuse across the country, there remains an unfortunate lack of education about the signs of opioid misuse and risk for overdose.
 In 2015, an estimated 2 million people in the United States struggled with abuse of prescription painkillers, while another 591,000 suffered from a heroin use disorder.
-Collectively, these opioid use disorders create a substantial public health burden as well as an enormous psychological burden for families.
+Collectively, these opioid use disorder creates a substantial public health burden as well as an enormous psychological burden for families.
 Learn to recognize the signs of an opioid use disorder to protect your loved ones by helping them get the professional opioid abuse treatment they need.

 What is an Opioid Use Disorder?

 Opioid use disorder is the official term that medical professionals use to describe a person experiencing difficulty with opioid abuse.
-To meet the official criteria for opioid use disorder, you must have a problematic pattern of opioid use that causes significant distress or disruption to your life.
+To meet the formal criteria for opioid use disorder, you must have a problematic pattern of opioid use that causes significant distress or disruption to your life.
 This might include the use of prescription painkillers, heroin, or both substances.
 For example, many people start by misusing prescription opioid analgesics before turning to heroin because of its easy availability and lower cost.